 My woes unheeding, and my heart at rest.The River Gwash by John Clare

-The River Welland is a much more substantial river and whilst the Guash can be guaranteed to be clear and fishable the Welland can flood spectacularly.
+The River Welland is a much more substantial river and whilst the Guash can be almost guaranteed to be clear and fishable the Welland can flood spectacularly.
 The river is stocked every year with brown trout.
 The beats the club fishes are very different in nature.

 The Upper Welland at Harringworth in Northamptonshire is a small river at summer levels with some nice riffles and deeply scoured pools, an abundance of minnows ensures the trout grow well and the record on this beat is just under 4lbs.
 There are wild fish but this beat is stocked.
 The Mayfly hatch can be very prolific.
 Otters are frequently seen here.
 Again we have benefited from EA work in developing new riffles, pools and bank conservation.